jjmax75/node-image-terrain-array/README.md

 # Node Image to Terrain Array by Box It Off

-Input - png file, output filename number of columns, number of rows
+Input - png buffer, number of columns, number of rows

 Output - array of average hsv values for each hexagon, array of centre points of hexagons, hexagon radius